First Impressions Count

 By summer time they will have a liquor license and operate in the evenings too.
 The good news is, if you have too many sweets, all you need to do is walk up the stairs to the local dentist 😀

-Look forward to seeing their new menu in a few weeks.
-In the meantime, if you are in the area and want to check out a new café, try café Nintey5
+So if you are in the area and want to check out a new cafe, try Nintey5 Cafe.

 Address: 97 Blaxland Rd, Ryde